(Disclosure: Some of the links below may be affiliate links)

 However, there is a slight difference with a real credit card.
 The two companies do not even provide the same kind of card.
 N26 provides a MasterCard Debit Card.
 And Revolut provides a MasterCard (or Visa) prepaid card.

-Generally, a MasterCard Debit Card can be used in the same way as a credit card without the credit.
+Generally, a MasterCard Debit Card can be used in the same way as a credit card without having credit (you can only spend what you have).
 On the other hand, a prepaid card has some limitations.
 Many companies do not accept prepaid cards for pre-authorization transactions.
 This is often the case when you rent a car or reserve a hotel.
 So there is a slight advantage with N26 here since they have a real Debit Card.

 In that case, you could use your standard credit card for the reservation and then make the payment with Revolut.
 But obviously, this is not as practical.